 So here’s a little summary of the very few things I’ve been up to of late:

-Vientiane: The well-worn northward tourist trail along highway 13 from Nong Khai across the border into Vientiane, Laos and up to Vang Vieng and Luang Prabang pretty much ensures that travellers who have met will cross paths at least once somewhere else along the line (like it or not).
+Vientiane: The well-worn northward tourist trail along highway 13 from Nong Khai across the border into Vientiane, Laos and up to Vang Vieng and Luang Prabang more or less ensures that travellers who have met will cross paths at least once somewhere else along the line, like it or not.
 I re-connected with Shirley and John in Vientiane for a couple of evenings of fun before they headed south.
-They were about the only vibrant and entertaining thing in the painfully dull capital city of Vientiane.
+They were about the only vibrant and entertaining thing in the painfully dull capital city.
 It’s westernized and organized and neat and clean and expensive; not exactly what one would hope one’s first Laos encounter to be.
 The gorgeous setting along the Mekong River is about its only saving grace.
 I hung out for a couple of days (this is where I took the Huey Hong weaving and dyeing course) and then hopped a local bus (shared with local people, dust, huge bags of fresh vegetables and even a scooter) up to Vang Vieng.

-In Vang Vieng I stumbled across Charlotte and Erwan much to my delight, and enjoyed a couple of dinners and cocktail hours with them before they headed off to the north.
-Vang Vieng is a dusty, unattractive one-horse town that just happens to be nestled way up in the mountains in stunningly gorgeous riverside surroundings, and as such is in the midst of a major, major tourism boom.
-This is where hoardes of youngsters (mostly Australians, for some reason) come to experiment with a disturbingly wide assortment of hallucinogens (“happy” pizzas, mushroom shakes, opium whatever-you-want) and drink gallons of cheep Beer Lao while they float their way down the Nam Song River on tractor tire inner tubes.
+In Vang Vieng I stumbled across Charlotte and Erwan, much to my delight, and enjoyed a couple of dinners and cocktail hours with them before they headed off to the north.
+Vang Vieng is a dusty, unattractive one-horse town that just happens to be nestled way up in the mountains in stunningly gorgeous riverside surroundings, and happens to be in the midst of a major tourism boom.
+This is where hordes of youngsters (mostly Australian) come to experiment with a disturbingly vast assortment of hallucinogens (“happy” pizzas, mushroom shakes, opium whatever-you-want) and drink gallons of cheep Beer Lao while they float their way down the Nam Song River on tractor tire inner tubes.
 Along the route they are pulled into riverside bars (literally – the bar dudes toss you a life preserver and reel you in), where they refuel their highs and fling themselves off of scarily high trapezes, rope swings and slides into the river below.
 Not really my scene, but I did want to see the gorgeous mountain scenery along the route, so I opted for a sea kayak (and I admit I was too tempted by the giant water slide not to try it once).
-After a few days (which also included some mountain biking and cave exploration) I could no longer take the endless, 24/7 blaring of “Friends” re-runs that the restaurants and bars play on their televisions (I honestly have no idea why, but they all do it), and so hopped a VIP bus (no more chickens and scooters) with my new travel friend Bretchje (Dutch, tall, gorgeous, blonde, skinny) for the twisty, vomit-inducing (not us) 7-hour journey to Luang Prabang.
+After a few days, which also included some mountain biking and cave exploration, I could no longer take the endless, 24/7 blaring of “Friends” re-runs that the restaurants and bars play on their televisions (I honestly have no idea why, but they all do it), and so hopped a VIP bus (no more chickens and scooters) with my new travel friend Bretchje (Dutch, tall, blonde, gorgeous) for the twisty, vomit-inducing (not us) 7-hour journey to Luang Prabang.
 Despite the difficulty of the journey, it was some of the most gorgeous scenery I’ve witnessed anywhere on my travels thus far.
-The “Lord of the Rings”- like green mountains and valleys were interspersed with tiny villages consisting of no more than a few bamboo huts and children playing in the dust while parents bathed themselves in buckets of cold water, or simply crouched by the roadside to watch us go by.
+The “Lord of the Rings”- like green mountains and valleys were interspersed with tiny villages consisting of no more than a few bamboo huts and children playing in the dust while parents bathed themselves with buckets of cold water, or simply crouched by the roadside to watch us go by.
 Thus the best part of Vang Vieng was literally the road out of town.

-We also found Robert and Tracy, a Welsh/Chinese team on the same path up from Vang Vieng whom Bretchje had met at her guesthouse.
-The six of us formed a motley crew that opted to share lots of time together in the days leading up to Christmas, including a rainy, muddy, cold day trek to a stunning waterfall (where a few of us insisted on swimming, despite the weather).
+We also found Robert and Tracy, a Welsh/Chinese duo on the same path up from Vang Vieng whom Bretchje had met at her guesthouse.
+The six of us formed a motley crew that opted to share lots of time together in the days leading up to Christmas, including a rainy, muddy, cold day-trek to a stunning waterfall, where a few of us insisted on swimming, despite the weather.

 Christmas Eve was fun and festive, which is good, because Christmas Day felt a little wonky and sad to me (especially at dinner, with a plate of soggy vegetables and rice staring me in the face instead of turkey, stuffing, and mashed potatoes).
 In contrast, everyone else seemed to be more than fine with being away from home for the holidays.